 Choosing the right Designer plan is the key thing when starting to make your game on Tabletopia.

-Designer plans come in three variants: Basic, Advanced, and Pro:
+Designer plans come in three variants: Basic, Indie, and Publisher:

 - Basic is free and comes with 1 game with 2 setups and 200 MB of storage.
 It is perfect if you’re an amateur designer who needs a place to make and test their first game.

-- Advanced is $9.99 and comes with 5 games (5 setups each) and storage of 1000 MB.
-You can also use custom sounds in your games and add music boxes to enhance game expereince.
+- Indie is $9.99 and comes with 5 games (5 setups each) and storage of 1000 MB.
+You can also use custom sounds in your games and add music boxes to enhance the game experience.
 If you’re a little yet established publisher, this may be the choice for you.

-- Pro is $19.99 and is an all-in plan: 10 games with 12 setups each, 5000 MB of storage and such premium objects and features, besides sounds, as 3D pieces, surfaces.
-The plan is perfect for professional publishers who want to make digital version of choice games from their extensive catalog.
+- Publisher is $49.97 and is an all-in plan: 10 games with 12 setups each, 5000 MB of storage and such premium objects and features, besides sounds, as 3D pieces, surfaces.
+The plan is perfect for professional publishers who want to make a digital version of games from their extensive catalog.

 You can upgrade or downgrade at any moment.
 If you cancel your subscription, your games will be kept.
-See Tabletopia: In-Apps and Plans for details and info.
+See Tabletopia Designer Plans for details and info.

 Step 2: Find Components and Prepare Graphics